Written by Paul J Bucknell on May, 09, 2026

 STEPPING INTO THE UNKNOWN

-Thankfully, God is never so shortsighted or disabled that the sin of a great leader limits Him.
-His plans incorporate our errors as well as His judgments.
-God was secretly training Joshua from early on.
-He also changed the style and responsibilities of leadership Moses used to better suit Joshua and the people’s sin.
+Maybe Joshua was not as perfect as Moses, but sin—including Moses’ sin—never makes it easy for anyone in leadership.
+Thankfully, God is never so shortsighted or limited that a leader's sin hampers Him.
+His plans incorporate our mistakes along with His judgments.
+God was secretly preparing Joshua from early on.
+He also changed the style and responsibilities of leadership from Moses to better fit Joshua and the people’s needs.

-We find Joshua very suited for the job, even much more than he thought so himself.
-God preserved His Name and cared for His people’s well-being, leading them into the Promised Land and accomplishing His mighty judgments through Joshua, the servant of Moses.
+Joshua was very suited for the task, much more than he thought himself (read Joshua 1).
+God protected His name and cared for His people’s well-being, leading them into the Promised Land and fulfilling His mighty judgments through Joshua, Moses’ servant.